 We ended up getting a 15-year fixed-rate mortgage and our interest rate is 2.6% (that includes the 1% penalty).

 We also chose a fixed mortgage, since interest rates were so low when we purchased our home and it ensures that our interest rate will never grow, even if the market changes.

 Getting an Off-Grid Electric System Incorporated Into A Mortgage

-If you are looking at an off-grid house without a current electricity source, and you don’t have the funds to install a solar or wind system on hand, it might be beneficial to negotiate the cost of an electric system into your mortgage.
+If you are looking at an off-grid house without a current electricity source, and you don’t have the funds to install a solar, wind, or hydro-electric system on hand, it might be beneficial to negotiate the cost of an electric system into your mortgage.

 Financing a solar or wind energy system can be expensive, and depending on your interest rate for your mortgage, it is probably cheaper to incorporate this system into your home loan rather than finance it separately.